6 years later: Relisha Rudd is still missing

 On April 1, Tatum was found shot dead at Kenilworth Park and Aquatic Gardens, according to D.C. police.
 He was dead for at least 36 hours, police said.
 It was later discovered that Tatum killed himself.
 There was no sign of Relisha.

-A prayer vigil will be held Thursday at New York and Bladensburg Road Northeast, D.C at 4 p.m. where community members, D.C police officials, and several District MPD outreach units will remember Relisha.
+A prayer vigil was held Thursday at New York and Bladensburg Road Northeast, D.C where community members, D.C police officials, and several District MPD outreach units remembered Relisha.

 A true crime podcast from WUSA9 explored the Relisha's missing person case that has captured the D.C. area's attention for years.